MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/using-vscode.md

 For traditional Windows PowerShell workloads, see [Installing Windows PowerShell][install-winps].

 > [!IMPORTANT]
-> The [Windows PowerShell ISE][ise] is also still available for Windows, however, it is no longer in
+> The [Windows PowerShell ISE][ise] is still available for Windows.
+However, it is no longer in
 > active feature development.
 The ISE does not work with PowerShell 6 and higher.
-As a shipping
+As a component of
-> component of Windows, it continues to be officially supported for security and high-priority
+> Windows, it continues to be officially supported for security and high-priority servicing fixes.
-> servicing fixes.
-We have no plans to remove the ISE from Windows.
+> We have no plans to remove the ISE from Windows.

 ## Editing with Visual Studio Code